kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-40-expose-workload-apigateway.md

     </details>
   </div>

-## Expose and access your workload
+## Expose and Access Your Workload

 Follow these steps: